tombenke/axon-go/axon-function-js/README.md

 It executes a script written in JavaScript.
 This script is exeuted every time a message arrives from the subject the agent is subscribed for.
 The script gets the incoming message injected into a variable, named `message`.
+The script also can get parameters, using the `scriptparams` agrument of the command.
+This is a string, that the script can get as a variable, named `parameters` and the script implementation decides how to evaluate it.

 Inside the script the standard JavaScript built-in functions, variables and constants are usable, including `console.log()`.
 The value of the last expression of the script will be the message that the agent will forward into the `target` subject.